wp-plugins/visual-recent-posts/readme.txt

 Tags: recent posts, magazine, thumbnails, featured post, images, posts Donate link: http://oktober5.com/donate/
 Requires at least: 2.5
-Tested up to: 2.7 RC1
+Tested up to: 2.7 RC2
 Stable tag: trunk

 Displays your recent posts with auto-generated thumbnails and excerpts; also includes a featured post.

 == Description ==

+<p>If the download link here is not work--which it hasn't been as of late... grrrr--then you can download it here: <a href="http://oktober5.com/wp-content/downloads/visual-recent-posts.zip/">VRP Download Link</a></p>

 <p>This plugin gives the look of a magazine-style website with thumbnails and excerpts in a clean layout.
 Thumbnails are generated automatically, and there is a settings page to set an unholy amount of options.
 (Really, it's out of control and I'm sorry.)
 The latest release also has a "featured post" add-on so you can specify any post you want or just the most recent one to be put in the featured post box.</p>